-Many people have the opinion that ten reps in a set is a so-called ideal number to achieve hypertrophy or muscle mass.
-This is partially true since each number of reps leads to hypertrophy, but this number of reps is far from the ideal.
-There are many hypertrophy training routines, but you are probably wondering which number of reps is ideal or does the ideal number of reps even exist.
+Many people believe that ten reps in a set is the so-called ideal number to achieve hypertrophy or muscle mass.
+This is partially true since each number of reps leads to hypertrophy, but this number of reps is far from ideal.
+There are many hypertrophy training routines, but you probably wonder which number of reps is ideal or does the ideal number of reps even exist.

 Should you do more reps in a set with smaller weights, or should you do fewer reps with bigger weights?
 We will answer that, but we will leave the conclusion to you.

 More Reps In A Set

 During the workout in which you do more reps in a set, you have probably noticed that your muscles get pumped and create a feeling like they are growing.
 That feeling is called Muscle Pump.

 This feeling is misleading since it creates an illusion of pumped muscles, but that is nothing but an increased blood flow to the muscles you are activating during your training.

 Of course, the Muscle Pump has its good sides, too, and we will get back to it, but if our goal is gaining muscle mass, then Muscle Pump is not primary.

 Let us explain a bit better what we have said so far.
 With a larger number of reps, we activate slow muscle fiber or muscle fiber type I and type IIA muscle fiber in the group of fast muscle fiber.

 With the larger number of reps, we cause hypertrophy of muscle fiber, but their growth potential is not that great, or better said, their growth potential is not as good as the growth potential of some other muscle fibers, but we will talk about those later.